Protein-Ligand Database (PLDB)

 PLDB provides structure visualization tools suited to the varied needs of its users.
-For those who are most comfortable working in 3D, PLDB affords a deeply integrative experience with Maestro.
+For those who are most comfortable working in 3D, PLDB is deeply integrated with Maestro.
 The PLDB's easy-to-use Web GUI empowers users who prefer a lightweight 2D environment by giving them access to Ligand Interaction Diagram and WebPyMOL.
 The Web GUI presents the perfect interface for communication between users who think in three dimensions and those that think in two by allowing modelers and crystallographers to run queries in Maestro and then share their results with their chemists on the Web.

-The PLDB comes shipped with a set of pre-defined Kinase features such as the gatekeeper residue, C-helix, DFG motif, etc. All Kinases in the PLDB share a structure-based alignment and are aligned automatically when visualized in both Maestro and the Web GUI.
+The PLDB comes shipped with a set of kinase structural features such as the gatekeeper residue, C-helix, DFG motif, hinge region, and more, which can be used for visualization as well as searching.
+All kinases in the PLDB share a structure-based alignment and are aligned automatically when visualized in both Maestro and the Web GUI.